klemenv/PyDevice/README.md

 # PyDevice

 PyDevice is an EPICS device support for Python interpreter.
-It allows to connect EPICS database with Python functions from a C-based soft IOC.
+It allows to connect EPICS database records with Python code.

 The goal of this project is to provide very easy interface for Python developers to integrate Python code into EPICS control system.
 This is achieved by allowing arbitrary Python code to be called from EPICS records, including but not limited to built-in functions, calculation expressions, custom functions etc. In addition, Python code can be executed from IOC shell which is useful for setting up resources or troubleshooting Python code.
 Since PyDevice simple provides hooks into any Python code, this allows Python modules to be developed and tested in a standalone non-EPICS environment, while finally connected to EPICS PVs.